oiwjewe/network-security-detector/README.md

 Geolocation-based (Risk Detection)<br>
 Privacy Enhancements (IP Hashing & Encryption)<br>
 Containers (Scalability)<br>
-This tool can be easily extended to include more advanced techniques like deep learning or reinforcement learning to improve security over time.<br><br>

 **Key Features**:<br>
 Anomaly Detection using advanced machine learning models Geolocation Filtering to block traffic from high-risk countries Privacy Protection through IP hashing and encryption Scalable and Adaptable to various traffic patterns and security needs.<br><br>